How to Submit Events

 Alternate Start Time: Please choose an alternate starting time is case we are unable to schedule your event at your preferred time.

-Duration: Choose a duration for your event from the menu.
+Duration: Choose the duration for your event from the menu.
 If you don’t see a value that exactly matches what you want, please choose the shortest duration that will fit your event.
-Important: Gary Con begins games on the hour.
-When you’re done, we expect you to be picked up and gone in time for the next group scheduled to use your area to begin.
-It is essential that you stop 15 minutes early and clear your area for the next group.
-Please plan accordingly.

 Max Tickets: Choose the number of tickets you’d like us to make available for your event.
-If your event won’t have tickets, enter a “1” here.
-As the game master, you don’t need a ticket, so don’t include yourself in the ticket count.
+If your event won’t have tickets, enter a “1” here and use the comments field to explain what’s going on.
+As the game master, you don’t need a ticket; so don’t include yourself in the ticket count.

 Age Range: Choose the entry that best fits your event from the menu.
 Keep in mind that this is only a guideline for people to use when registering for events.
 If you’re planning anything with adult themes or material that may be objectionable, choose “Legal Drinking Age.”
 Please refer to the Gary Con Policies and ensure your event strictly adheres to our policies and accepted standards of public decency.